 Day 16: Bukhara (Uzbekistan) [B,L,D]

 Breakfast at hotel.
 Continue sightseeing of Bukhara: summer palace of Bukhara emirs Sitora-i-Mokhi Khosa, Necropolis Chor Bark, burial of Sheikhs and Royal Family members, Complex of Bahautdin Nakshband, place of locals to worship, and visit Samanid Dynasty Mausoleum, and Ark Fortress.
-Overnight at hotel in Bukhara.
+Return to hotel and Overnight in Bukhara.

 Day 17: Bukhara – Farab -Turkmenabat – Mary (Uzbekistan/Turkmenistan) [B,L,D]

 Breakfast at hotel.
 In the morning depart to Bukhara, drive to Uzbekistan-Turkmenistan border point Farab.
 Border formalities on both sides, crossing the border.
 Transfer to Mary via Turkmenabat & Merv (350 km/4.5 hrs.).
 Upon arrival tour of Merv which was located at the crossroads of Great Silk Road and quickly became one of most important and biggest cities of the Ancient World.
 Sightseeing will include: Gyz Gala and Oglan Gala, Complex of Askhabs, Gyaur Gala, Erk Gala, Soltan Gala, Soltan Sanjar Mausoleum, and Ibn Zeid Mausoleum.
 Dinner and overnight in Mary.

 Day 18: Mary – Flight to Ashgabat (Turkmenistan) [B,L,D]